-- A person and all entities that are controlled entities with respect to such person. - A taxpayer and any trust in which such taxpayer (or his spouse) is a beneficiary, unless such beneficiary's interest in the trust is a remote contingent interest. - Except in the case of a sale or exchange in satisfaction of a pecuniary bequest, an executor of an estate and a beneficiary of such estate. - Two or more partnerships in which the same person owns, directly or indirectly, more than 50% of the capital interests or the profits interests.
+- A person and all controlled entities with respect to that person. - A taxpayer and any trust in which such taxpayer (or his spouse) is a beneficiary, unless that beneficiary's interest in the trust is a remote contingent interest. - Except in the case of a sale or exchange in satisfaction of a pecuniary bequest, an executor of an estate and a beneficiary of that estate.

+• Two or more partnerships in which the same person owns, directly or indirectly, more than 50% of the capital interests or the profits interests.

-For information about which entities are controlled entities, see section 1239(c) of the Internal Revenue Code.
+For information about which entities are controlled entities, see section 1239(c).